paradisec-archive/ingestion_workflow/index.md

   <img width="500" src="images/Reel-BW-gh-page.jpg" alt="PARADISEC-reel-to-reel">
   </p>

 This document was last updated 22 December 2020.
-Previous iterations of our Operations Manual (prior to implementation of the Nabu catalogue) are available from the downloads section of our website http://www.paradisec.org.au/downloads.html.
+Previous iterations of our Operations Manual (prior to implementation of the Nabu catalogue) are available from the downloads section of our website [https://www.paradisec.org.au/](http://www.paradisec.org.au/downloads.html).

-For questions or comments on this document please contact admin@paradisec.org.au, or write to us at:<br><br>
+For questions or comments on this document please contact us at [admin@paradisec.org.au](mailto:admin@paradisec.org.au), or write to us at:<br><br>
 **PARADISEC <br>
 Sydney Conservatorium of Music, C41 <br>
 University of Sydney, 2006 <br>